Therapy courses and training organisations

 Holistic training courses and schools - what to look for

-• What qualification will I come out with when I’ve completed the course?
+• What qualification will I gain by completing the course?

 • Is this qualification enough to start practising my chosen therapy?